Summer Holiday Grocery Savings

 Usually, every holiday will have at least some frozen and/or fresh Shrimp & Salmon on sale.
 Generally, the prices aren’t at a low.

-• Keep an eye out for sale priced items but now the best pricing on most fish and seafood is during Lent and again prior to Christmas and New Years Day.
+• Fish & Seafood: Keep an eye out for saele priced items but now the best pricing on most fish and seafood is during Lent and again before Christmas and New Years Day.

 There is never a better time to stock up on condiments, although you may see some on sale around other holidays, especially the Superbowl.
 Really, you should be buying most condiments for the year during the summer and the prices are usually at their lowest before a holiday.
 If you’re a couponer, electronic or paper, you might pick up many of your condiments for pennies.